 Middle School is a period in which the student experiences a need for independence and support as well as freedom and structure.
-Our goal is to help Middle School students emerge from eighth grade as caring and compassionate human beings, as well as confident and engaged learners.
+Our goal is to help Middle Years students emerge from eighth grade as caring and compassionate human beings, as well as confident, academically competitive and engaged learners.

 As students grow and develop an understanding of life and society, it is logical that they experience the practical aspects of our society.
 The middle school curriculum goes beyond textbooks to real life applications.
 Field trips, conservation activities, community service, and business projects that foster economic independence are an essential part of the learning process.

 During the 2013-14 school year, St. Stephen's Episcopal School became the first school in the United States to adopt the International Middle Years Curriculum, or IMYC.

 Backed by scientific research, IMYC addresses the needs of middle years students and helps them develop as 21st Century learners.
 It is based on clearly defined subject learning goals and standards which outline the knowledge, skills and understanding across all subjects, international mindedness and the personal development students need during their middle years experience.

 At St. Stephen's Episcopal, our focus is to refine the communication, problem-solving, and risk-taking skills pf our middle school students by providing relevant, engaging, meaningful, challenging learning opportunities and possibilities for action.

 The hallmark of IMYC is the step-by-step integration of a "Big Idea" into core curriculum that creates an inter-disciplinary learning experience for students.

 Learning with the IMYC follows six-week units based around a conceptual idea, called the ‘big idea’.

 Students link the learning in their different subjects through the big idea, considering what they are learning from personal, interpersonal and global perspectives.